egamboau/findAndReplaceGroovy/README.md

 To execute the script, the following format should be used:

 `findAndReplace.groovy <directoryToSearch> <patternToSearch> <textToWrite> [logFilePath]` on which
 - directoryToSearch: is the path on which the text files are.
 The script only accepts files ending on .txt.
-The directory is iterated on a recursive way, so files on subdirectories will be include on the search too
+The directory is iterated on a recursive way, so files on sub directories will be include on the search too
-- patternToSearch: is the pattern that the script will try to find on the files on the directory and subdirectories.
+- patternToSearch: is the pattern that the script will try to find on the files on the directory and sub directories.
 - textToWrite: the text that will be written when the script finds any match
 - logFilePath: Optional pattern, represents a file where the script will log all the modified files.